 Amendments to the Arms Act 1983 which came into effect 24 December 2020, introduce new requirements and obligations for Police, firearm licence holders, and health practitioners.
 These requirements and obligations are about safety.
 The safety of the firearms licence holder and those around them.
 The objective of this collective, early intervention approach is to help enable Police to prevent any potential harm caused by the possession and use of firearms in the community.

 - Firearms licence applicants to provide details of their health practitioner to Police,

-- Police to notify the health practitioner when a licence has been issued, and
+- Police to notify the health practitioner when a licence has been issued or a licence holder changes their health practitioner, and

-- Health practitioners to consider notifying Police if they have reason to believe their patient is a firearms licence holder and their health condition will impact on the safety of the patient or the public, if they have access to, or use of, firearms (s92).
+- Health practitioners to consider notifying Police if they have reason to believe their patient is a firearms licence holder and their health condition will impact on the safety of the patient or the public, if they have access to, or use of, firearms (section 92).

-What do I need to do as a licence holder?
+What do I need to do as an applicant / licence holder?

 As of 24 December 2020, and as part of the new firearm licence application process, you are now required to provide your health practitioner(s) details as part of your firearms licence application.

 This is to ensure that if you are unwell in the future, your health practitioner and Police are able to intervene early to ensure you have the support you need to keep you and others safe.
 So in future, once your firearms licence has been granted, a notification will then be sent to your health practitioner.
 This is for them to detail in their records and take into future consideration should you exhibit a health condition (section 92) that they feel puts you, or the community at risk